MicrosoftDocs/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

 ## Options

 ### AccessControlAllowCredentials
-(Power BI Report Server & Reporting Services 2017 and later only) Indicates whether the response to the client request can be exposed when the `credentials` flag is set to true.
+(Power BI Report Server, Reporting Services 2017 and later only) Indicates whether the response to the client request can be exposed when the `credentials` flag is set to true.
 The default value is **false**.

 ### AccessControlAllowHeaders
-(Power BI Report Server & Reporting Services 2017 and later only) A comma-separated list of headers that the server will allow when a client makes a request.
+(Power BI Report Server, Reporting Services 2017 and later only) A comma-separated list of headers that the server will allow when a client makes a request.
 This property can be an empty string, specifying * will allow all headers.

 ### AccessControlAllowMethods
-(Power BI Report Server & Reporting Services 2017 and later only) A comma-separated list of HTTP methods that the server will allow when a client makes a request.
+(Power BI Report Server, Reporting Services 2017 and later only) A comma-separated list of HTTP methods that the server will allow when a client makes a request.
 The default values are (GET, PUT, POST, PATCH, DELETE), specifying * will allow all methods.

 ### AccessControlAllowOrigin
-(Power BI Report Server & Reporting Services 2017 and later only) A comma-separated list of origins that the server will allow when a client makes a request.
+(Power BI Report Server, Reporting Services 2017 and later only) A comma-separated list of origins that the server will allow when a client makes a request.
 The default value is blank, which prevents all requests, specifying * will allow all origins when credentials are not set; if credentials are specified an explicit list of origins must be specified.

 ### AccessControlExposeHeaders
-(Power BI Report Server & Reporting Services 2017 and later only) A comma-separated list of headers that the server will expose to clients.
+(Power BI Report Server, Reporting Services 2017 and later only) A comma-separated list of headers that the server will expose to clients.
 The default value is blank.

 ### AccessControlMaxAge
-(Power BI Report Server & Reporting Services 2017 and later only) Specifies the number of seconds the results of the preflight request can be cached.
+(Power BI Report Server, Reporting Services 2017 and later only) Specifies the number of seconds the results of the preflight request can be cached.
 The default value is 600 (10 minutes).

 ### AllowedResourceExtensionsForUpload
-(Power BI Report Server & Reporting Services 2017 and later only) Set extensions of resources that can be uploaded to the report server.
+(Power BI Report Server, Reporting Services 2017 and later only) Set extensions of resources that can be uploaded to the report server.
 Extensions for built-in file types like &ast;.rdl and &ast;.pbix are not required to be included.
 Default is “&ast;, &ast;.xml, &ast;.xsd, &ast;.xsl, &ast;.png, &ast;.gif, &ast;.jpg, &ast;.tif, &ast;.jpeg, &ast;.tiff, &ast;.bmp, &ast;.pdf, &ast;.svg, &ast;.rtf, &ast;.txt, &ast;.doc, &ast;.docx, &ast;.pps, &ast;.ppt, &ast;.pptx”.

 ### CustomHeaders

-(only in SQL Server 2019 Reporting Services and Power BI Report Server January 2020 and later)
+(Power BI Report Server January 2020, Reporting Services 2019 and later only)

 Sets header values for all URLs matching the specified regex pattern.
 Users can update the CustomHeaders value with valid XML to set header values for selected request URLs.
 Admins can add any number of headers in the XML.
 By default, there are no custom headers and value is blank.